 Could we be headed for a repeat of the 1970s-era stagflation where there was double-digit inflation and slowing growth?
-Based upon the February 2022 Bureau of Labor Statistics release, total U.S. inflation rose 7.99% from a year ago, marking the largest increase since 1982.
+Based on the February 2022 Bureau of Labor Statistics release, total U.S. inflation rose 7.99% from a year ago, marking the largest increase since 1982.
 Rising prices are likely a result of pandemic-related supply chain issues, monetary policy, geopolitical tensions, and a tight labor market.
 Furthermore, some analysts see inflation remaining far above the Fed’s long-term target level (~2%) for some time.

-- While both inflationary periods were driven by supply shocks, the current problem is further exacerbated by expansionary monetary policy, and a demand surge following the pandemic shutdown.
+- While both inflationary periods were driven by supply shocks, the current problem in 2022 is further exacerbated by expansionary monetary policy, and a demand surge following the pandemic shutdown.
 In the 1970s, inflation was spurred by high energy prices and oil embargoes.

 - Geopolitical tensions led to dual-energy shocks in the 1970s, with annual surges in oil prices of more than 300% year over year in 1974 and 180% in 1979.
-While we are also facing geopolitical conflicts fueling the increase of oil prices today, the increase in oil prices has not yet reached the triple digits: the average monthly price of Brent crude oil is projected to rise to an average of $113 per barrel in March 2022, up from $65 in March 2021.
+While we are also facing geopolitical conflicts fueling the increase of oil prices today, the increase in oil prices has not yet reached the triple digits.
+The average monthly price of Brent crude oil is projected to rise to an average of $113 per barrel in March 2022, up from $65 in March 2021.
 This 74% annual increase is less dramatic than that seen in 1974.
 Furthermore, President Biden announced on March 31, 2022, that he has authorized the release of up to 1 million barrels of oil per day from the strategic petroleum reserve.
-In theory, this order should mollify energy price increases in the short term.
+In theory, this order should ease energy price increases in the short term.

 Stagflation in the 1970s was correlated with higher unemployment and recessions.